saplingjs/sapling-website/docs/views.md

 All views are files ending in `.html`, and they are located in the `views/` directory in your project.
 Both of these facts can be customised in `config.json`, but typically you won't need to.

 By default, Sapling will use auto-routing whenever the project doesn't contain a `routes.json` (which the default project doesn't).
 What this means is that the view files will immediately and automatically correspond to a public route.

-For example, the view in `views/reviews.html` will automatically be accessible to users at `/reviews`.
-A view at `views/review/new.html` will be available at `/review/new`.

-?> Any view, and views inside any folder, that *begin* with `_` will not be accessible automatically.
-For example, `views/_header.html` and `views/_templates/header.html` would both be inaccessible.
-Use this to create partial views (like headers, footers, etc) that you can re-use in other views, but which shouldn't be viewed on their own.
+Learn more about routing [here](/routes).

+You can create whatever naming conventions and subdirectories inside `views/` that makes sense to you.
+However, because the views are used in routing and code, keeping to normal alphanumeric names is probably advisable.
+Any view, and views inside any folder, that *begin* with `_` will not be accessible via auto-routing.

 ## Nunjucks